centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 1. Click the **Search options** icon :![image](../assets/alerts/resources-status/search-options-icon.png)

-    A pop-up window appears, that lists the following criteria:
+    A pop-in window appears, that lists the following criteria:

     - **Resource**: display only hosts, services or metaservices
     - **State**: whether the problem is already acknowledged, in a planned downtime or simply unhandled